Brunei Joins 9 Other Countries In Adopting Death Penalty For Homosexuality

 While Brunei’s laws against gay sex have come under fire, it’s worth noting that they aren’t the only country that enforces a death penalty for homosexual relations.
 As noted by The Washington Post, there are nine other nations around the world that carry similar punishments.

-- Afghanistan: While the country’s penal code doesn’t explicitly mention homosexual acts, Article 130 of Afghanistan’s Constitution does allow for “recourse to be made to sharia law, which prohibits same-sex sexual activity in general.”
+- Afghanistan: While the country’s penal code doesn’t explicitly mention homosexual acts, Article 130 of Afghanistan’s constitution does allow for “recourse to be made to sharia law, which prohibits same-sex sexual activity in general.”
 That being said, there have been no recorded cases of anyone being killed for having gay sex since the early 2000s.

 - Iran: Per sharia law, gay sex between men is punishable by death.